Buick V6 engine: 231

-The 1973 oil crisis prompted GM to look for more economical engines than the V8s of 350, 400 and 454/455 cubic inches that powered most General Motors cars and trucks during that time.
-At that time, the only "small" engines generally offered by GM were built by the Chevrolet division including the 140 cuin OHC aluminum inline-four engine used in the subcompact Chevy Vega and a 250 cuin straight-6 used in smaller Chevy, Buick, Oldsmobile and Pontiac models, whose design roots dated back to the 1962 Chevy II (Nova).
+The 1973 oil crisis prompted GM to look for more economical engines than the V8s of 350, 400, and 454/455 cubic inches that powered most General Motors cars and trucks during that time.
+At that time, the only "small" engines generally offered by GM were built by the Chevrolet division including the 140 cuin OHC aluminum inline-four engine used in the subcompact Chevrolet Vega and a 250 cuin straight-6 used in smaller Chevy, Buick, Oldsmobile and Pontiac models, whose design roots dated back to the 1962 Chevy II (Nova).
+LD5 was the RPO for engines with chassis code "A", LD7 was used for the 1977-only VIN code "C" engines.

-One quick idea was tried by Buick engineers — taking an old Fireball V6 picked up at a junkyard and installing it into a 1974 Buick Apollo.
+One quick idea was tried by Buick engineers—taking an old Fireball V6 picked up at a junkyard and installing it into a 1974 Buick Apollo.
 The solution worked so well that GM wanted AMC to put the engine back into production.
 However, AMC's cost per unit was deemed as too high.
-Instead of buying completed engines, GM made an offer to buy back the tooling and manufacturing line from AMC in April, 1974, and began building the engines on August 12.
-With production back within GM, Buick re-introduced the V6 that fall in certain 1975 models — a move made possible by the fact that foundations for the old V6 machinery were still intact at Buick's engine assembly plant in Flint, Michigan, so it was easy to put the old tooling back in place and begin production at least two years ahead of the normal schedule that would have been required to create new tooling.
+Instead of buying completed engines, GM made an offer to buy back the tooling and manufacturing line from AMC in April 1974, and began building the engines on August 12.
+With production back within GM, Buick re-introduced the V6 that fall in certain 1975 models—a move made possible by the fact that foundations for the old V6 machinery were still intact at Buick's engine assembly plant in Flint, Michigan, so it was easy to put the old tooling back in place and begin production at least two years ahead of the normal schedule that would have been required to create new tooling.
 The bore was enlarged to 3.8 in, identical to the Buick 350 and Olds 307 V8s, yielding 3791.3 cc displacement.
 78,349 units were installed in Buicks for 1975.